Manny Waks

-Manny Waks (born 1976) is an Australian activist.
+Menachem Leib "Manny" Waks (born 1976) is an Australian activist.
 He was previously part of the Orthodox Jewish community in Australia and later became known for his activism against child sexual abuse in the Jewish community worldwide.
 He founded Tzedek, an organisation to fight child sexual abuse in Jewish communities.
 Waks assisted the Royal Commission into Institutional Responses to Child Sexual Abuse in investigating Melbourne Yeshivah centre of the Orthodox Chabad movement of Judaism on their handling of child sexual abuse cases.
+After publicising child sexual abuse in the Jewish community in Australia, Waks moved to France.